 Step 41.
 Click on the Next button.

 Step 42.
-Under the “Let’s add your account” window, click on the “Offline account” link to create a local account.
+Under the “Let’s add your account” window, click the “Offline account” link to create a local account.

 Step 43.
 Click on the Limited experience link.